Prometric HAAD/DHA/MOH MOCK TEST - 1

 92.

 An older adult with dementia is admitted to a nursing home.
-The client is confused, agitated, and at times unaware of the presence of others.
-What is the best nursing approach to help this client adapt to the unit?
+The client is confused, agitated, and sometimes unaware of others.
+Which nursing approach is most effective to help the client adapt to the unit?

 93.